 What is Interlibrary Loan?

-Interlibrary loan lets one library borrow a book, article, or other item from another library.
+Interlibrary loan lets one library borrow a book, article, or microfilm reel from another library.

 How do I request an item?